laravel/nova-docs/3.0/resources/fields.md

 ### Code Field

 The `Code` fields provides a beautiful code editor within your Nova administration panel.
-Generally, code fields should be attached to `TEXT` database columns.
+Generally, code fields should be attached to `TEXT` database columns:

 ```php
 use Laravel\Nova\Fields\Code;